Soner-K/minishell/README.md

 | 255   | exit with out of range(0~255)  | "numeric argument required"|
 </br>

 So whenever we execute the commande in the minishell, we would like to know this execution is succesfully done in our program.
 Or maybe, it was not correctly executed because of several reasons such as not finding path, etc. So to know this "status", there are ways to find out it.

+But in reality, we can not control all error status code and even error messages in our minishell.
+To do so, we are going to use "strerror" functin which is allowed in the minishell project.

 ## Signal
 What is signal, by the way ? 🤔